DataBiosphere/data-store/README.md

 1. In the [Google Cloud Console](https://console.cloud.google.com/), select the correct Google user account on the top right and the correct GCP project in the drop down in the top center.
 Go to "IAM & Admin", then "Service accounts".

 1. Click "Create service account" and select "Furnish a new private key".
-Under "Roles", select
+Under "Roles", select the following
+   roles:

-   a) "Project – Owner",
+   a) "Project – Owner"

-   a) "Service Accounts – Service Account User"
+   b) "Service Accounts – Service Account User"

-   a) "Cloud Functions – Cloud Function Developer".
+   c) "Cloud Functions – Cloud Function Developer"

 1. Create the account and download the service account key JSON file.